Marlain Angelides

-Marlain Angelides (Greek: Μαρλέν Αγγελίδου) is a Greek-Cypriot singer and actress.
-She was a member of the Greek girl group Hi-5, and represented Cyprus in the Eurovision Song Contest 1999 with "Tha 'Ne Erotas".
-Angelidou, her mother, and her siblings all have dual nationality (Greek and British).
+Marlain Angelides (Greek: Μαρλέν Αγγελίδου) is a Cypriot singer.
+She was a member of the Greek girl group Hi-5, and represented Cyprus in the Eurovision Song Contest 1999 with the "Tha 'Ne Erotas" song.
+Angelidou, her mother, and her siblings all have dual nationality (Greek Cypriot and British).

 Life

-Marlain Angelides was born in Nicosia, Cyprus on 6 September 1978 to a Cypriot-born father of mainland Greek origin and a mother of half Scottish and half Cypriot descent.
-Due to her father's job position in a multinational company, Marlain Angelides spent most of her childhood around the world.
+Marlain Angelides was born in Athens, Greece on 6 September 1978 to a Cypriot-born father of mainland Greek origin and a mother of half-Scottish and half-Cypriot descent.
 She emigrated to Venezuela at the age of 5, learning fluent Spanish (which she has since forgotten).
 She then moved to Belgium, and later back to Cyprus, where she lived during her teenage years on her father's request to return home.
 Angelidou is currently based in New York, although her mother, father, and brother remain in Cyprus.

-Marlain Angelides completed a BS in Biochemistry with Management at Imperial College, London before studying at Boston Conservatory in the US.
+Marlain Angelides completed a BS in Biochemistry with Management at Imperial College London before studying at Boston Conservatory in the US.
 She also obtained a Postgraduate Diploma in Musical Theatre from London's Royal Academy of Music.

 Career

-While she was studying, she made her professional debut as the lead in the Stavros Sideras musical Pygmalion, The True Story (Aphrodite/Galatea) opposite Peter Polycarpou.
-She was chosen amongst 5000 teenagers for the National Youth Music Theatre production of Annie (Miss Hannigan) at the Edinburgh Drama Festival.
+She made her professional debut as the lead in the Stavros Sideras musical Pygmalion, The True Story (Aphrodite/Galatea) opposite Peter Polycarpou.
 Her professional career started in 1999–2000 with the production of Aznavour's Lautrec in London's West End.
-During 2000–2002 she starred in lead roles in musicals such as Hair (Dionne), Elegies (Judith), toured the UK with Living La Vida Loca (Fantasia), Legends of Swing (singing Ella Fitzgerald songs) and toured Europe with Flower Power Musical Story (Lainer) and Broadway Musical Gala (Principal Soloist) where she had the opportunity to sing solo in front of 11,000 at La Scala in Milan.
-At the same time, she appeared in performances at the Berklee Performance Centre, Boston, USA, Festival Rose D’Or in Juan-les-Pins, France, some charity events in Basel, Switzerland, and Dublin, Ireland and in concerts with the Cyprus State Orchestra as a soloist.
+During 2000–2002 she starred in lead roles in musicals such as Hair (Dionne), and Elegies (Judith), toured the UK with Living La Vida Loca (Fantasia), Legends of Swing (singing Ella Fitzgerald songs) and toured Europe with Flower Power Musical Story (Lainer) and Broadway Musical Gala (Principal Soloist) where she had the opportunity to sing solo in front of 11,000 at La Scala in Milan.
+At the same time, she appeared in performances at the Berklee Performance Centre, in Boston, USA, Festival Rose D’Or in Juan-les-Pins, France, some charity events in Basel, Switzerland, and Dublin, Ireland and in concerts with the Cyprus State Orchestra as a soloist.

 At the end of 2002, at the BBC Radio 2 Voice of Musical Theatre International Competition in Cardiff, Wales, she was the semi-final winner and one of only six finalists.